shailesh1729/tisp/book/convex_sets/subgradients.md

 Primary references for this section are {cite}`beck2017first`.

-Throughout this section, we assume that $\VV, \WW$ are real vector spaces.
+Throughout this section, we assume that $\VV, \WW$ are finite dimensional real vector spaces.
 Wherever necessary, they are equipped with a
 {prf:ref}`norm <def-la-norm>` $\| \cdot \|$
 or an {prf:ref}`real inner product <def-la-real-inner-product>`